What is Podia?

 User experience for the student:

 With Podia, everything is minimalist.
 The courses don't look bad, but it is simple.
 But you won't have the ability to influence much of the customer journey.

-Affordability: How Much Is Podia?
+Pricing: How Much Is Podia?

 Podia is very affordable for an all-in-one.
 That's probably one of the most attractive things about the platform, and the price has been one of its main selling points.